Notice! Library closing at 2 pm on December 24. Closed all day December 25.

 Book Donations

-The Friends of the Library rely on the donation of clean, odor-free books, DVDs, CDs, and jigsaw puzzles.
-Books must be free of dust, dampness, mildew, musty, or smoking odors, as these conditions can spread throughout our collection.
-Books kept in a basement or garage are often damp and cannot be sold but are discarded.
+The Friends appreciate donations of gently loved, unstained, odor-free books.
+While the books sold in Bookstore Alley are used, we want them in good condition.
+All books are cleaned and sorted before being put for sale.
+We discard books with dust, dampness, mildew, musty, or smoking odors, as these conditions can spread throughout our collection.
+Books kept in a basement or garage are often damp or have slight mold, and they also are discarded.

 Book Re-gifting